arasopraza/rest-api-django/README.md

 DATABASE_HOST=127.0.0.1
 DATABASE_PORT=5432
 ```
 Then, run the migrations with this command.
 ```
 python manage.py migrate
 ```
+In this project, we have several branch.
+You must checkout to one branch except master.
+For example, checkout to branch with-view-set.

-You can start the server, to start up Django's development server, run this command.
+After checkout, you can start the server, to start up Django's development server, run this command.
 ```
 python manage.py runserver
 ```